alexch/codelikethis/public/lessons/tricks_of_the_trade/how_to_demo.md

 > Awkward silences are **great** for eliciting feedback and gathering information.
 The audience members will feel awkward too, and will want to fill the void.

+# It's not a party until something gets broken

-# It's not a demo unless something goes wrong
+>...and it's not a demo unless something goes wrong

 Relax.
 Make a self-deprecating joke.
+Take a deep breath.
 Remember that the audience is on your side.

 # Answering Questions